CUBRID/cubrid-manual/en/upgrade.rst

 Cautions during upgrade
 -----------------------

+**Behavioral Changes**

+To see the behavioral changes from 9.3, please see :ref:`changed-behaviors100` in the release notes.

 **Saving the Existing Configuration File**

 *   Save the configuration files in the $CUBRID/conf directory (cubrid.conf, cubrid_broker.conf and cm.conf) and the DB location file (databases.txt) in the $CUBRID_DATABASES directory.